bamerman/hello-world/README.md

 # hello-world

-My name's Brendan, but my pen name's Do0ly.

-I'm a technical writer, and I love learning about new technologies and meticulously documenting them.
+This is my first repository.
+I'm excited integrate my technical writing work with GitHub!